Nick Fortes Player Props: Marlins vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.87 team ERA that ranks 26th among all MLB pitching staffs.
+- The Reds have the 26th-ranked team ERA across all MLB pitching staffs (4.85).

-- Reds pitchers combine to surrender the second-most home runs in baseball (158 total, 1.4 per game).
+- Reds pitchers combine to surrender 160 total home runs at a clip of 1.4 per game (third-most in the league).

-- Williamson makes the start for the Reds, his 15th of the season.
-He is 3-2 with a 4.72 ERA and 55 strikeouts through 68 2/3 innings pitched.
+- His most recent appearance came on Friday against the Chicago Cubs, when the righty went three innings, surrendering four earned runs while giving up four hits.

-- The left-hander's most recent time out came on Thursday against the Chicago Cubs, when he went 4 1/3 innings, surrendering five earned runs while allowing four hits.
+- The 29-year-old has a 6.98 ERA and 7.3 strikeouts per nine innings in 19 games this season, while allowing a batting average of .305 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.